Who we helpIndustry guide

 The catch is that the relief has tightened, and HMRC now scrutinises claims far harder than it used to.
 A vague claim, or one that dresses up routine development as innovation, invites questions you do not want during a raise.

-We scope the genuinely qualifying activity, separate it cleanly from the routine build, and write the technical narrative HMRC now expects, so your claim holds up rather than triggering an enquiry.
+We scope the genuinely qualifying activity, separate it cleanly from the routine build, and write the technical narrative HMRC now expects under the current merged R&D scheme, or Enhanced R&D Intensive Support (ERIS) if you are a loss-making, R&D-intensive company, so your claim holds up rather than triggering an enquiry.
 We describe how the scheme works for your specific situation in plain English, without you needing to learn the rulebook.
+It is specialist work, and a good startups accountant does it every week, not once a year.

 Paying yourself